dtcenter/METplotpy/docs/Users_Guide/hovmoeller.rst

 where $METPLOTPY_BASE is the directory where you are storing the METplotpy source code and $WORKING_DIR is the directory where you have read and write permissions and where you are storing all your input data and where you copied the default config file.
+You will see informational output to the screen:

+    - a usage statement

+    - reminder to set the METPLOTPY_BASE:

+       **"METPLOTPY_BASE needs to be set to your METplotpy directory"**

+    - logging information

-A plot named **erai_precip.png** will be generated in the directory from where you ran the above command:
+A plot named **erai_precip.png** will be generated in the directory which you specified in the *plot_filename* setting in the *hovmoeller_defaults.yaml* configuration file:

 .. image:: erai_precip.png